 How to Obtain Copies of Building Plans

-The City of Irvine follows California Health & Safety Code § 19851 for all requests to duplicate the official copy of building plans maintained by the City.
+The City of Irvine follows California Health and Safety Code Section 19851 for all requests to duplicate official copies of building plans maintained by the City.

-The Office of Records and Information acts as an intermediary between the public and the licensed, registered, or certified professionals (the “copyright owners”) to ensure these copyrighted documents are not misused.
+The Office of Records and Information acts as an intermediary between the public and certified, licensed, or registered professionals ("Licensed Professional") to ensure compliance with federal and state copyright protection laws (17 U.S.C. §§ 102(A)(8), 106).

 Below are the required steps to obtain copies of building plans in the City of Irvine:

-- Determine the address of the building for which you want plans.
+- Determine the address of the desired building plans.

-- Call or visit the Office of Records to request building plans and confirm the plans are available.
+- Call or visit the Office of Records to confirm plans are available and verify specifications related to the appropriate plans.

-All document duplication fees are based on the City’s current fee resolution (City Council Resolution 13-51).
+All fees are based on the City’s current fee resolution (City Council Resolution 13-51).